 Joel Valdez, the only Hispanic city manager of a city with a population larger than 100,000, along with other Hispanic managers across the country initiated the endeavor that resulted in what has become LGHN.
 At the time (late 1970’s-early 1980’s) there was a TV miniseries called Shōgun, which was based on the adventures of an English navigator, William Adams, who became the shōgun, a high rank in service, in early 17th century Japan.
 In the show, the shōgun has samurai, therefore these seven managers were given the nickname of the seven samurai.

-After the program was created, the group received federal funding through HUD the US Housing and Urban Development Department for the Hispanic Field Service Program, which provided fellowships in 16 U.S. universities for Hispanics interested in pursuing local government service to receive master’s in public administration.
+After the program was created, the group received federal funding through HUD the US Housing and Urban Development Department for the Hispanic Field Service Program, which provided fellowships in 16 at sixteen U.S. universities for Hispanics interested in pursuing local government service to receive master’s in public administration.
 As a result, more than 200 students received these fellowships, many of these who are still leaders in local government.